-Nordiq Canada will sanction the open events with FIS.
+Nordiq Canada will sanction the Open events with FIS.

-Nordig Canada will sanction the PN open events with WPNS if appropriate.
+Nordig Canada will sanction the PN Open events with WPNS.

-3.2.4 Marketing Rights of the OC
+3.2.3 Marketing Rights of the OC

 The OC is provided certain marketing rights and opportunities associated with the Canadian Championships.
-Under no circumstances may sponsors and suppliers obtained by the OC conflict with recognized sponsors and suppliers of Nordiq Canada, unless written permission is granted by Nordiq Canada through the EC or designate.
+Under no circumstances be sponsors and suppliers obtained by the OC conflict with recognized sponsors and suppliers of Nordiq Canada, unless written permission is granted by Nordiq Canada through the EC or designate.